Timothy Snyder: The Historic Shift in Ukraine’s Battle for Existence

 New boost for the European idea?

 But perhaps the most obvious shift since the start of the war has taken place in the European power structure.
 The voices of some Eastern European countries – such as Poland or the Baltic states – now have more weight.
 NATO has grown in the northeast.
-And: Ukraine and Moldova have decided on the European path and are negotiating with the EU about joining.
+And: Ukraine and Moldova have decided on the European path and are negotiating with the EU regarding joining.
 “This offers a unique opportunity to give new impetus to the European idea,” says Snyder.

 The war in Ukraine – as absurd as it sounds – also offers an opportunity for Russia – if the country loses the war.
 According to Snyder, history shows that empires like Russia only change through defeat in war: “Numerous European states lost imperial wars in the last century.”
 Germany in the Second World War, France in what was then Indochina and Algeria.
 These defeats led to a rethink and the formation of the EU.

-Snyder is convinced that a defeat in the war could trigger similar developments in Russia.
+Snyder is convinced that a defeat in the war might trigger similar developments in Russia.
 “But if Russia continues to win wars, there is no reason for the country to change,” the historian concludes.

 1705737071